Social Security Optimization

 Case Study #2: Survivor Benefits vs. Personal Retirement Benefits

-Another client, Mark, was 63 when his wife passed away.
-He had worked a long career and had a strong 401(k) and IRA, but his own Social Security benefit was lower than his late wife’s.
+Consider a second hypothetical case: Mark, 63, is widowed.
+He has worked a long career and has a strong 401(k) and IRA, but his own Social Security benefit is lower than his late wife’s.

-- Mark claimed survivor benefits first at 63, which allowed him to receive income while letting his own Social Security benefit grow.
+• Mark claims survivor benefits first at 63, which gives him income now while letting his own Social Security benefit keep growing.

-- At age 70, he switched to his own retirement benefit, which had grown due to delayed retirement credits (8% per year past FRA).
+• At age 70, he switches to his own retirement benefit, which has grown thanks to delayed retirement credits (8% per year past FRA).

 📌 Lesson: If your survivor benefit is larger than your own, you may claim it first and later switch to your own higher benefit.